vipickering/vincentp/services.md

 ## Development

 I also provide longer term development work.
-This coves all aspects of standards based, accessible, frontend development and [Node](https://nodejs.org/en/) services.
+This coves all aspects of standards based, accessible frontend development and [Node](https://nodejs.org/en/) services.

 Types of work accepted: